hning86/azuremlps/README.md

 The above example shows feeding the input json data using a local file, and getting the results written back into a local file.
 You can also directly feed the input json string using _-InputJsonText_ parameter, and harvest the resulting json string directly without specifying the _-OutputJsonFile_ parameter.

 #### Invoke-AmlWebServiceBESEndpoint
 First, store your input dataset, for example _input.csv_, in an Azure storage account as a blob.
-Then create a BES job configration file in Json format locally which essentially references the input file location, as well as the desired output file location, both in Azure storage account.
+Then create a BES job configuration file in Json format locally which essentially references the input file location, as well as the desired output file location, both in Azure storage account.
 Again, please check with the BES API Documentation Help page for the sample request payload specific to your BES Endpoint.

 _jobConfig.json_